David Gosset

-David Gosset (born May 23, 1970) is a global affairs analyst, expert in international relations and sinologist.
+David Gosset (born May 23, 1970) is a global affairs analyst in international relations and sinologist.
+He established the Europe-China Forum, New Silk Road Initiative and China-Europe-America Global Initiative.
+He is the chairman of DG2CI, a consulting and communication firm.

 Background

-David Gosset was born in Paris and mainly educated at the Sorbonne University in France.
+David Gosset was born in Paris.
 He is known in China as 高大伟(pinyin : GAO DAWEI).
-He can lecture or write in French, English or Chinese.
+A board member of several European companies and institutions with involvement in education, management, and industry, he advises companies on international development.
+Fluent in French, English, and Chinese, Gosset lectured at Johns Hopkins University in Washington D.C., for the French institution Ecole Nationale d’Administration (ENA).

-Research orientation
+Research

-As a sinologist David Gosset writes on the Chinese world’s economic, socio-political, cultural, strategic transformation, its impact on 21st-century Asia and the global village.
+As a sinologist David Gosset writes on the Chinese world's economic, socio-political, cultural, strategic transformation, its impact on 21st-century Asia and the global village.

 He studies the notion of the "Chinese Renaissance".
-In his approach of China (中国 - ZHONG GUO) he insists on the importance of the notion of centrality 中-(ZHONG)："Zhong -- 中, or centrality -- is one of the most ancient and common Chinese characters and, in an analogy which sheds a light on China's global modus operandi, its polysemy in the Chinese historical and cultural context mirrors three important measures of centrality in the field of graph theory".
+In his approach of China (中国 - ZHONG GUO) he insists on the importance of the notion of centrality 中-(ZHONG): "Zhong -- 中, or centrality -- is one of the most ancient and common Chinese characters and, in an analogy which sheds a light on China's global modus operandi, its polysemy in the Chinese historical and cultural context mirrors three important measures of centrality in the field of graph theory".